gonmf/dakilang/README.md

 - `sqrt(Numeric, Answer)` - Unifies with the result of the square root of Numeric
 - `log(Numeric1, Numeric2, Answer)` - Unifies with the logarithmic base Numeric2 of Numeric1
 - `rand(Answer)` - Unifies with a random floating point value between 0 and 1
-- `round(Numeric, Answer)` - Unifies with the rounded value of Numeric1 to Numeric2 decimal cases
+- `round(Numeric1, Numeric2, Answer)` - Unifies with the rounded value of Numeric1 to Numeric2 decimal cases
 - `trunc(Numeric, Answer)` - Unifies with the value of Numeric without decimal part
 - `floor(Numeric, Answer)` - Unifies with the largest integer value that is less or equal to the input
 - `ceil(Numeric, Answer)` - Unifies with the smallest integer value that is greater or equal to the input